Hélène Cixous

-Cixous is perhaps best known for her 1976 article "The Laugh of the Medusa", which established her as one of the early thinkers in post-structural feminism.
-Her plays have been directed by Simone Benmussa at the Théâtre d'Orsay, by Daniel Mesguich at the Théâtre de la Ville and by Ariane Mnouchkine at the Théâtre du Soleil.
-During her academic career she was primarily associated with the Centre universitaire de Vincennes (today's University of Paris VIII), where she founded the first centre of women's studies at a European university.
+She first gained attention in 1969 with her first work of fiction, Dedans (Inside), a semi-autobiographical novel which won the Prix Médicis and explored the themes of identity, memory, death and writing.
+She is perhaps best known for her 1976 article "The Laugh of the Medusa", which established her as one of the early thinkers in post-structural feminism.
+She has collaborated with several artists and directors, such as Adel Abdessemed, Pierre Alechinsky, Simone Benmussa, Jacques Derrida, Simon Hantaï, Daniel Mesguich and Ariane Mnouchkine.
+She is considered a strong contender for the Nobel Prize in Literature.

 Life and career

 Personal life

 Cixous was born in Oran, French Algeria, to Jewish parents, Eve Cixous, née Klein, (1910–2013) and Georges Cixous (1909–1948).
 Georges Cixous, a physician who had written his dissertation on tuberculosis, died of the disease in 1948.
 Eve Cixous became a midwife in Algiers following his death, "until her expulsion with the last French doctors and midwives in 1971."
-Cixous' brother, Pierre, "a medical student and a supporter of Algerian independence" was condemned to death in 1961 by the Organisation Armée Secrète, and joined Cixous in Bordeaux.
+Cixous' brother, Pierre, "a medical student and a supporter of Algerian independence" was condemned to death in 1961 by the Organisation armée secrète, and joined Cixous in Bordeaux.
 Her mother and brother returned to Algeria following the country's independence in 1962.
 They were arrested, and Cixous "obtained their release with the help of Ahmed Ben Bella's lawyer."

 Cixous married Guy Berger in 1955, with whom she had three children, Anne-Emmanuelle (b.
 1958), Stéphane (1960–1961), and Pierre-François (b.
 1961).
 Cixous and Berger divorced in 1964.

 Academic career

 Cixous earned her agrégation in English in 1959 and her Doctorat ès lettres in 1968.
 Her main focus, at this time, was English literature and the works of James Joyce.
 Cixous became assistante at the University of Bordeaux in 1962, served as maître assistante at the Sorbonne from 1965 to 1967, and was appointed maître de conférence at Paris Nanterre University in 1967.

 In 1968, following the French student riots, Cixous was charged with founding the University of Paris VIII, "created to serve as an alternative to the traditional French academic environment."
-Cixous would, in 1974, found the University's center for women's studies, the first in Europe.
+Cixous would, in 1974, found the University's centre for women's studies, the first in Europe.
 Cixous is a professor at the University of Paris VIII and at the European Graduate School in Saas-Fee, Switzerland.